FabricMC/fabric-docs/versions/1.21.4/develop/items/custom-armor.md

 Obviously, an armor set doesn't need every type to be satisfied, you can have a set with just boots, or leggings etc. - the vanilla turtle shell helmet is a good example of an armor set with missing slots.

 Unlike `ToolMaterial`, `ArmorMaterial` does not store any information about the durability of items.
-For this reason the base durability needs to be manually added to the armor items' `Item.Settings` when registering them.
+For this reason the base durability needs to be manually added to the armor items' `Item.Properties` when registering them.

-This is achieved by passing the `BASE_DURABILITY` constant we created previously into the `maxDamage` method in the `Item.Settings` class.
+This is achieved by passing the `BASE_DURABILITY` constant we created previously into the `maxDamage` method in the `Item.Properties` class.

 @[code transcludeWith=:::6](@/reference/1.21.4/src/main/java/com/example/docs/item/ModItems.java)